DevonDeRaad/RADstackshelpR/README.md

 done
 ```

-### Use RADstackshelpR to visualize the output of these 3 runs and determine the optimal value for 'n'.
+### Use RADstackshelpR to visualize the output of these 3 runs and determine the optimal value for ‘n’.

 ``` r
 #optimize n